 Mama told Ma that I must sleep by her because the ghosts knew she could also see them and they would leave me alone.
 So I slept by Mama for a few years and the ghosts didn’t scare me anymore, but I still saw ghosts once in a while.
 I didn’t see a lot in graveyards or hospitals like people think and they didn’t all look the same.
 Some looked like normal people but they didn’t have feet and some were black almost like shadows with no faces, but none of them ever spoke to me, they would just look at me.

 When I was 23, I moved from Beaufort West to Cape Town to work as a teacher at a school in Athlone.
 That time I was charfing a girl named Sara who lived in Ladysmith with her ma them.
 Every second Friday, after school was out, I drove down to Ladysmith to see her.
-When I first got to the Cape I was driving my pa’s car.
+When I first got to the Cape I was driving my pa’s car, when I had just finished resolving DVLA complaints.
 He let me borrow it so I could get around until I had enough money to buy my own car.

 One Friday when I was by Sara them, they told me that Sara’s friend, Susanna, died from blood poisoning that morning.
 We went over to Susanna’s house that evening to pay our respects to her parents and when we got there her body was still there.
 That was apartheid times and if you were coloured you would die waiting for an ambulance and if you were already dead then they knew they could take their own sweet time to fetch the body, “want hulle weet jou ouma moet nog ko en die aunties moet nog die lyk was,” is what we would always joke.
 Sara asked me to go with her into the room.
 I didn’t want to, but she was crying and so I ma got up and went with her.
 Susanna was lying in her bed, it looked like she was sleeping but her chin was hanging on her chest and she had a bandage tied around her head to keep her mouth closed.
 There were women standing around her, some were talking about having to wash the body and some were standing in the corner crying and praying deurmekaar.